Hoo-dkwozD/PassAway/README.md

 2. Return back to the repo's root directory and ensure that Docker Engine is installed and running.

+3. Obtain the `.env` files for both the front-end and back-end, and place them in the root folder of each component respectively.

-3. Configure the Environment Variable MYSQL_PASSWORD to the desired pre-deployment password (i.e. password just for compilation, not real deployment; should default to `root`; no change needed in development) and ensure that the `.env` file in `/record` matches that password.
+4. Configure the Environment Variable MYSQL_PASSWORD to the desired pre-deployment password (i.e. password just for compilation, not real deployment; should default to `root`; no change needed in development) and ensure that the `.env` file in `/record` matches that password.

-4. Run the command `sh ./prepare.sh` (Unix-like OS) or `.\prepare.bat` (Windows OS) and comply with the prompt's instructions.
+5. Run the command `sh ./prepare.sh` (Unix-like OS) or `.\prepare.bat` (Windows OS) and comply with the prompt's instructions.
 Use the appropriate SQL files from the SQL folder.

-5. Change the environment variable MYSQL_PASSWORD and the `.env` file in `/record` to the desired deployment password (no change needed for development).
+6. Change the environment variable MYSQL_PASSWORD and the `.env` file in `/record` to the desired deployment password (no change needed for development).

-6. Run the command `sh ./run.sh` (Unix-like OS) or `.\run.bat` (Windows OS) and comply with the prompt's instructions.
+7. Run the command `sh ./run.sh` (Unix-like OS) or `.\run.bat` (Windows OS) and comply with the prompt's instructions.
 Use the appropriate SQL files from the SQL folder.
 The SQL files used should be the same as before.

-7. The program should be up and running.
+8. The program should be up and running.
 To shut down the program and clean up any newly created files, images, etc., type `Ctrl-C` to exit the CLI program, and run the command `sh ./shutdown.sh` (Unix-like OS) or `.\shutdown.bat` (Windows OS).

 The application can also be started without a Docker context by starting each part of the application manually, starting with the MySQL database server first when building and running the application.
 Refer to the README of each service for more information.

 ## Results

-The app should be accessible at (http://localhost/)[http://localhost/] with the back-end itself accessible at (http://localhost:8000/)[http://localhost:8000/].
+The app should be accessible at [http://localhost/](http://localhost/) with the back-end itself accessible at [http://localhost:8000/](http://localhost:8000/).

 ## Tested by